slott56/Stingray-Reader/README.rst

 Additionally, the Stingray Reader provides some guidance on how to structure file-processing applications so that they are testable and composable.

 Stingray 5.0 requires Python >= 3.9.
-The code is fully anotated with type hints.
+The code is fully annotated with type hints.

 This depends on additional projects to read .XLS, .XLSX, .ODS, and .NUMBERS files.

--   CSV files are built-in.
+-   CSV files are built-in using the ``csv`` module.

--   COBOL files, as mentioned above, are built-in.
+-   COBOL files are built-in using the ``estruct`` and ``cobol_parser`` modules.

 -   NDJSON or JSON Newline files are JSON with an extra provision that each document must be complete on one physical line.
     These use the built-in ``json`` module.

--   XLS files can be read via ``xlrd``.  http://www.lexicon.net/sjmachin/xlrd.htm
+-   XLS files can be read via the ``xlrd`` project:  http://www.lexicon.net/sjmachin/xlrd.htm

--   ODS and XLSX can be read via these two projects. https://openpyxl.readthedocs.io/en/stable/ and http://docs.pyexcel.org/en/v0.0.6-rc2/.
+-   ODS and XLSX can be read via two projects: https://openpyxl.readthedocs.io/en/stable/ and http://docs.pyexcel.org/en/v0.0.6-rc2/.

 -   Numbers (v13 and higher) usees protobuf and and snappy compression.
 See https://pypi.org/project/numbers-parser/.